verdverm/houston-api/README.md

 Houston is currently using [Jest](https://jestjs.io) for running tests.
 Typically test files will live near the unit being tested and be named similarly with `.unit.test.js` as its extension.
 Jest can be ran as a one-off or can be run in watch mode.
 Both modes allow you to specify a regex path to limit what tests are running. `npm run test` will run all tests once and report back. `npm run test -- src/resolvers/create-user --watch` will run in watch mode, and only for the tests for the `create-user` resolver.

+## Live testing in Kubernetes

+Sometimes it's useful to manually take over the role of commander, in order to test other components, like the airflow chart.
+Since commander requires the chart to live in a remote repository, it's difficult to quickly iterate on changes to the chart locally.
+One way to test this type of scenario is to disable commander and enable logging of the helm values instead.
+This can be done by setting configuration `commander.enabled: false` and `deployments.logHelmValues: true`.
+These can be overridden via environment variables.

+Create a new deployment via the UI or CLI, then grab the values that Houston logs out.
+You can then use these values to pass to a `helm install` manually.
+Ex: `helm install -f values.yaml -n <release-name> --namespace <namespace>`.

 ## Useful Commands

 * `npm start` starts the develpment server.
 Restarts automatically with nodemon.